 WSBA's investigation and prosecution function

-Confidential assistance that promotes healthy lifestyle choices for lawyers
+Confidential assistance that promotes healthy lifestyle choices

 Assistance with practice management and starting your practice